-Tantalum type capacitors can only be used on the output bus, and are recommended for applications where the ambient operating temperature can be less than 0 °C. The AVX TPS, Sprague 593D/594/595 and Kemet T495/T510 capacitor series are suggested over many other tantalum types due to their higher rated surge, power dissipation, and ripple current capability.
+Tantalum type capacitors are most suited for use on the output bus, and are recommended for applications where the ambient operating temperature can be less than 0 °C. The AVX TPS, Sprague 593D/594/595 and Kemet T495/T510 capacitor series are suggested over other tantalum types due to their higher rated surge, power dissipation, and ripple current capability.
 As a caution many general purpose tantalum capacitors have considerably higher ESR, reduced power dissipation and lower ripple current capability.
-These capacitors are also less reliable as they have reduced power dissipation and surge current ratings.
-Tantalum capacitors that have no stated ESR or surge current rating are not recommended for power applications.
+These capacitors are also less reliable as they have no surge current rating.
+Tantalum capacitors that do not have a stated ESR or surge current rating are not recommended for power applications.

-When specifying Os-Con and polymer tantalum capacitors for the output, the minimum ESR limit will be encountered well before the maximum capacitance value is reached.
+When specifying Os-con and polymer tantalum capacitors for the output, the minimum ESR limit will be encountered well before the maximum capacitance value is reached.